-- Have a minimum cumulative GPA of 2.75 - Submit two letters of professional reference

-- Submit a current resume that includes both academic and employment history - Submit official transcripts for all colleges attended. - Submit an Applicant Essay - Completion of one undergraduate or graduate course in each of the following areas: finance, accounting, economics, and statistics, passing completion of Peregrine Global Services Academic modules in finance, accounting, macroeconomics, micro-economics, and statistics, or completion of the HBS Online CORe program.
+- Have a minimum cumulative GPA of 2.75 - Submit a current resume that includes both academic and employment history - Submit official transcripts for all colleges attended. - Completion of one undergraduate or graduate course in each of the following areas: finance, accounting, economics, and statistics, passing completion of Peregrine Global Services Academic modules in finance, accounting, macro-economics, micro-economics, and statistics, or completion of the HBS Online CORe program.